Home >

 Toledo Harbor Lighthouse

-Located about 7 miles south from Maumee Bay State Park's shores, the 4 story Toledo Harbor Lighthouse marks the entrance to the Toledo Shipping Channel where Lake Erie and Maumee Bay meet.
+Located about 7 miles north from Maumee Bay State Park's shores, the 4 story Toledo Harbor Lighthouse marks the entrance to the Toledo Shipping Channel where Lake Erie and Maumee Bay meet.

 Toledo Harbor Lighthouse is still an active aid to navigation, as many commercial ships continue to pass through the channel.
 The federal government maintains ownership of the site, and it is not open to the public.
 Sometime during the late 1990s the beacon's original Fresnel lens was removed and in its place is a 300 mm lens, fed by solar cells.
 Twice a year, U. S. Coast Guardsmen visit the lighthouse to clean and service the lens, solar panel and backup batteries.